Activities for Teaching Statistics and Research Methods:

 For individuals in the U.S. & U.S. territories

-A sound understanding of statistics and research methods is essential for all psychologists, and these topics are core components of both Advanced Placement and undergraduate psychology curricula.
-Yet, these courses are often challenging for many students, some of whom may burn out and even give up on psychology altogether.
+A solid understanding of statistics and research methods is essential for all psychologists, and these topics are core components of both Advanced Placement and undergraduate psychology curricula.
+Yet, these courses are often difficult for many students, some of whom may burn out and even give up on psychology altogether.

-To address this problem, this book offers a comprehensive collection of original, pedagogically sound, classroom-tested activities that engage students, teach principles, and inspire teachers.
-Each chapter contains classroom exercises in a particular topic area that are practical and easily implemented, and help students learn core principles in ways that are fun and engaging.
+To address this problem, Stowell and Addison offer a comprehensive collection of original, pedagogically sound, classroom-tested activities that engage students, teach principles, and inspire teachers.
+Each chapter contains classroom exercises in a particular topic area that are practical and easily implemented and that help students learn core principles in ways that are fun and interesting.

-The book also includes a handy table that organizes activities by topic area, class level, and length of time to complete, so instructors can quickly pinpoint the content they need.
+A handy table organizes activities by topic area, class level, and length of time to complete, so instructors can quickly pinpoint the content they need.

 - Reducing Anxiety in the Statistics Classroom